Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 All of these choices can be dug into quickly, or fancied up with spices and herbs and added to prepared beans and grains for a bigger meal once your boots come off in the evening.

-More light weight protein sources you can rely upon when you're burdened with a heavy pack:
+Try these light weight protein sources when you're burdened with a heavy pack:

 On the first few days of a backpacking trip, bring along one of the best protein sources for hikers: whole milk cheese, with Swiss cheese being highest in protein.

-Dehydrated shredded cheese can also be one of the best protein sources for hikers because it's lightweight, cheap, and tasty when dehydrated at home.
+Dehydrated cheese powder can also be one of the best protein sources for hikers because it's lightweight, cheap, and can be added to snacks and entrees anytime.

 Best protein sources for hikers